Duckinm/payload-next/README.md

 - Cloudfare - For service workers and basic Security Pattern
 - PayloadCMS - For CMS platform

-Moreover, as I mentioned, this is a real-world project builted by integrating NextJS and a custom server (ExpressJS).
+Moreover, as I mentioned, this is a real-world project built by integrating NextJS and a custom server (ExpressJS).
 Because we want Payload to be completely integrated without splitting the whole stuff to another server and handled by Docker/Etc (Too complicated for a frontend developer and unnecessary at the moment), we choose an optimal solution to this project to run our own server to integrate into an existing application.
 Although this is the easier way, but also takes a little frustation to the frontend developer who has no experience in working with Babel and basic NodeJS.

 &nbsp;